hXtreme/WeirdBooksCommonplace/_posts/2019-09-30-no-difference.markdown

 categories:
 ---

+The alternate, but equally valid reading of the name 'It makes no Differance' points to the song witht he same name.
+While initially this reading may look like a strech, we see a lot of thing that are prominent in House of Leaves are mentioned i the song.
+It's at a level where it can not not be a valid reading.

+---

 It makes no difference [where I turn][HOL-turn]
 I can't get over you and the flame still burns
 It makes no difference, [night or day][HOL-night-day]